NaumanNahian/naumannahian.com/data/blog/hello-world.md

 My goal is to share my career experience, productivity tips, tutorials and guidelines.
 Actually, find a lazy day and share whatever comes to my mind.

-Let's see how the seed develops.
+Let's see how my planted seed develops.

 ---

 ```
 You don't have to be great to to start, but you have to start to be great.
 - ZIG ZIGLAR